camarman/FFLocker/README.md

     git clone https://github.com/seVenVo1d/FFLocker.git

 to your desired directory.
-FFLocker requires `pycryptodome` which can be installed via
+FFLocker requires `pycryptodome` which can be installed by running

     python3 -m pip install pycryptodome